-For more details and to work out what you'll be entitled to see points 11 and 12 in the student finance 2012 guide.
+For more details and to work out what you'll be entitled to see the student finance guide.

 Select whether your course lasts three or four years.
-For 2012 starters, this means will you graduate in summer 2015 or summer 2016?
+For 2015 starters, this means you will graduate in summer 2018 or summer 2019.

 Tick the 'sandwich course' box if one year of your degree is spent away from your normal university – perhaps in industry or living abroad.

 We assume this is the penultimate year of your course, that you pay half the normal tuition fees and receive 40% of the standard maintenance loan amount.

 The student loan system uses the RPI measure of inflation to determine the rate of interest charged on your loan.
 During your course, the loan will accrue interest at a rate of RPI+3%, then after graduation you’ll face interest of between RPI and RPI+3%, depending on how much you earn.

 It is worth sliding the bar to change RPI so you see the impact a change will have on the time you’ll repay for, as well as the total cost.